vinaygopinath/androidtutorial/app/views/concept_lessons/_android_list_view.html.md

         </RelativeLayout>

 ###Data Source
-Now since we have the complex list item, we only need data.
+Now since we have the custom listitem, we only need data.
 For this example project, we will just use a List of codeLearnChapter Objects which will have a chapter name and chapter description.
 Here is how the data structure of codeLearnChapter object looks like

         public class codeLearnChapter {
                 String chapterName;